helixml/chat-widget/README.md

 - `url`: String.
 The endpoint URL for the remote API from which the answers will be fetched.
 - `model`: String.
 Identifier for the specific model to be queried at the remote API.
 - `bearerToken`: (Optional) String.
 Bearer token for authentication with the remote API, if required.
+- `title`: (Optional) String.
+Title text for the chat window.
+- `logo`: (Optional) String.
+URL of the logo image to display in the header.
+- `placeholder`: (Optional) String.
+Placeholder text for the search input.
 - `windowTheme`: (Optional) Object.
 Theme customization for the window component.
 See the Theme Customization section below for details.
 - `searchTheme`: (Optional) Object.
 Theme customization for the search input.
 See the Theme Customization section below for details.
-- `placeholder`: (Optional) String.
-Placeholder text for the search input.

 ## Theme Customization